madetech/handbook/ims/company/password_and_2fa.md

 If you have reason to believe your password manager password has been compromised, report it immediately to the IMS manager or CSO.

-## Obtaing Passwords via Social Engineering
+## Obtaining Passwords via Social Engineering

 Cracking passwords or a brute force attack are not the only ways in which individuals with bad intentions can get into the Made Tech systems.
 Social engineering also makes us vulnerable.
 Attackers will use techniques to gain your trust, or take advantage of inattention or a desire to be helpful to obtain passwords.
 Keep in mind the following: